 UK housing market has deep problems, says BoE's Carney

-Carney said the Bank could also check lending procedures "so people can get mortgages if they can afford them but they won't if they can't."
+Carney said on Sunday that the Bank would check lending procedures "so people can get mortgages if they can afford them but they won't if they can't".

 "We don't want to build up another big debt overhang that is going to hurt individuals and is very much going to slow the economy in the medium term," he said.